 To continue delivering on its goal of ensuring that storage products meet industry standards before users open their checkbooks, the Storage Networking Industry Association (SNIA) has launched the Storage Management Initiative (SMI) Lab 5.

 Lab 5 comes on the heels of wide industry support for the Storage Management Initiative Specification (SMI-S).
-Because the lab will be expanding on the success of SMI Lab 4 -- which included tests for host bus adapters (HBAs), tape libraries and network-attached storage (
+Because the lab will be expanding on the success of SMI Lab 4 -- which included tests for host bus adapters (HBAs), tape libraries and network-attached storage (NAS) -- expectations are high.

 There are three main goals that SNIA members hope to achieve with the SMI Lab 5: extend the specification to manage iSCSI storage, be the proving ground for the next version of SMI-S and demonstrate that SMI-S can be used to manage global data centers.